 What is Anxiety?

-It is a fear or worry about something happening in the future as being dangerous, or unfamiliar.
+Anxiety is an excessive worry about something happening now or in the future as being unfamiliar or dangerous.

 Worrying is a feeling that comes and goes but should not interfere with your everyday activities.